MAP Test Reading

 • RIT range: 205-210

 Exercise is an essential part of staying fit and healthy.
 Without exercise, our bodies become weaker as we get older, and we can get tired very easily.
-That's why experts recommend exercising often.
+That is why experts recommend exercising often.

-Choose the word that has the same meaning as the word essential.
+Choose the word that has the same meaning as essential.

 1. wonderful